titoworlddev/titoworlddev/README.md

 ### 🖼️ FrontEnd Developer

-Passionate frontend developer with +3 years of experience studying web and mobile development.
+Passionate frontend developer with +3 years of experience in web and mobile development.
 I look for opportunities to apply and expand my knowledge in frontend development, bringing enthusiasm and a focus on usability and design.

 I am very good at the frontend and I am learning the backend, but I would like to become fullstack.